SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

     jq '.["datacenters"] | .[] | .["displayName"]' regions.json
     ```

+    You should see the list of three JSON values (double quoted strings, in this case) as before:

+    ```text
+    "Singapore - Azure"
+    "US East (VA) - AWS"
+    "Europe (Frankfurt) - AWS"
+    ```

+Now we've exploded and deconstructed the components, let's put them back together again into that more idiomatic (and shorter) filter we saw at the start.

-These examples of the generic object index can be shortened from e.g. `.["datacenters"]` to `.datacenters` which is known as a [object identifier-index](https://stedolan.github.io/jq/manual/#ObjectIdentifier-Index:.foo,.foo.bar).
+First, the examples of the generic object index can be shortened from e.g. `.["datacenters"]` to `.datacenters` which is known as a [object identifier-index](https://stedolan.github.io/jq/manual/#ObjectIdentifier-Index:.foo,.foo.bar).
 This gives us:

 ```jq
 .datacenters | .[] | .displayName